 In order to establish a GDPR compliant data processing system, there are six vital principles that you need to take into consideration.
 These principles will eventually have to be implemented by the data controllers and processors.

-A data controller is an individual or party that designates, either alone or in cooperation with others, the purpose behind data processing.
+A data controller is an individual or party that designates, either alone or in cooperation with others, the purpose of data processing.
 As far as the data processor is concerned, we are talking about a person or party who follows the guidelines determined by the controllers and who is responsible for processing the personal data on their behalf.

 Check out also: Top 8 construction trends for 2018

-Data processing is covering a wide number of actions both for the controller and the processor.
+Data processing covers a wide number of actions both for the controller and the processor.
 From data collection to data storage and alteration, controllers and processors with the advent of GDPR in construction have to follow a much more carefully defined context and avoid putting the available data under any type of danger or risk.

 The six fundamental principles of GDPR

 To achieve this, controllers and processors should put in action a detailed and carefully elaborated system of policies and processes which will help them to follow the new EU guidelines concerning the processing of personal data.

 In a nutshell, these are the six main standards, you want to comply with:

 - Transparency and lawfulness: A lawful, fair and transparent process of the personal data is required.

 - Purpose: There has to be a specific and legitimate reason behind the collection and the processing of the data.
 To put it simply, you have to be able to explain clearly and in great detail why you are gathering the data and what you are going to do with it.